 How To Use LSTM In NLP Tasks With A Text Classification Example Using Keras

-by | Jan 11, 2023 | artificial intelligence, Machine Learning, Natural Language Processing
+by | Jan 11, 2023 | Artificial Intelligence, Machine Learning, Natural Language Processing

 Long Short-Term Memory (LSTM) is a powerful natural language processing (NLP) technique.
 This powerful algorithm can learn and understand sequential data, making it ideal for analyzing text and speech.
 In this article, we will explore the concept of LSTMs and how they can be applied to NLP tasks such as language translation, text generation, and sentiment analysis.
 We will discuss the advantages and disadvantages of using LSTMs.
 As well as provide a how-to guide and code on how to get started with text classification.